László Szőgyény-Marich Jr.: Life

-Strained by the burdens of the July Crisis, Count Szőgyény-Marich was succeeded as Ambassador by Prince von Hohenlohe-Schillingsfürst on 4 August, his replacement having been discussed long before the advent of war but blocked by his alleged refusal to make a graceful exit.
+Strained by the burdens of the July Crisis, Count Szőgyény-Marich was succeeded as Ambassador by Prince Gottfried von Hohenlohe-Schillingsfürst on 4 August, his replacement having been discussed long before the advent of war but blocked by his alleged refusal to make a graceful exit.

 Count Szőgyény-Marich retired to his estate in Csór where he died two years later on 11 June 1916.
 He had been invested as a Knight of the Order of the Golden Fleece in 1900.